Heike Werner Gallery

 The »Cybernetic Serendipity« Exhibition is a milestone in the history of computer art.
 It was held between August 1 and October 20, 1968, at the ICA, the Institute of Contemporary Art, Nash House, The Mall, London.

-In »Serendipity!« we present the lithographs printed for the Cybernetic Serendipity collector´s set in 1968.
+The »Serendipity!« exhibit showcases the lithographs printed for the Cybernetic Serendipity collector's set in 1968.

 Cybernetic Serendipity

-The inspiration for this legendary show came from Max Bense, who had organized the first computer art exhibition ever 1965 in Stuttgart, Germany, presenting works of Georg Nees.
-Read more on Max Bense on our red 40+1 page.
+The inspiration for this legendary show came from Max Bense, who had organized the first computer art exhibition in Germany in 1965 in Stuttgart, presenting works by Georg Nees.

-The London exhibition, which drew about 50.000 visitors, later traveled to the U.S. where a lean version of »Cybernetic Serendipity« was shown at the Corcoran Gallery in Washington D.C. and at The Exploratorium in San Francisco.
-The Institute of Contemporary Arts has a documentation of the exhibition in the ICA Archive.
+The London exhibition, which drew about 50.000 visitors, later traveled to the U.S. where a lean version of »Cybernetic Serendipity« was shown at the Corcoran Gallery in Washington, D.C., and at The Exploratorium in San Francisco.

 nach oben